Form for teacher information (so you can fill out the online registration form) and parent permission slip

-Want information on the Regional Science Fair in Butte on March 5th or 12th, 2022?
+Want information on the Regional Science Fair in Butte on March 2, 2023?
 Click here!

-Want information about the Montana State Science Fair in Missoula on March 24th or 28th, 2022?
+Want information about the Montana State Science Fair in Missoula on April 3-4, 2023?
 Click here!

 The following are links to PDF files of the rubrics the judges will use for each age group and category.
 They are available for download in order to help students prepare well for the science fair.